TM-design-art/data310/Tuesday2.md

 In the tiny model, both the validation metric and the training metric are moving in the same direction.
 Based on this information, everything in the tiny model is fine.
 In the small model, the validation metric is starting to stagnate, and the training metric is still improving.
 Based on this information, in the small model, I am likely close to overfitting.
 In the medium and large models, the validation metrics are going in the wrong direction.
 Because of this information, the medium and large models are clearly overfitting.
 Due to not overfitting and not being close to overfitting, the tiny model performed the best out of all the four models.
 Due to overfitting, the medium and large models performed the worst out of all the models.

 To clarify, in deep learning, a model's "capacity" is the number of learnable parameters in a model.
 The tiny model did well and did not overfit, because its capacity is located in the balance between "too much capacity" and "not enough capacity."
 However, the medium and large models did worse, because they had too much capacity.
-If the network has limited memorization resources, it will have difficulty in learning the mapping of larger models.
+If the network has limited memorization resources, it will have difficulty in learning the mapping between training samples and their targets of larger models.
+In addition, the medium and large models could have trained too long and learned patterns from the training data that don't generalize to the test data.

 ### Apply regularization, then add a drop out layer and finally combine both regularization with a dropout layer.
 Produce a plot that illustrates and compares all four models.
 Why in your estimation did certain models perform better?